Biblical Magi: Tombs

+Cultural depictions

-In art
+Visual art

-The Magi most frequently appear in European art in the Adoration of the Magi; less often in the Journey of the Magi has been a popular subject in art, and topos, and other scenes such as the Magi before Herod and the Dream of the Magi also appear in the Middle Ages.
+Most depictions of the Magi in European art focus on their visit to Jesus.
+Also depicted, if less often, were the Journey of the Magi, the Magi before Herod, and the Dream of the Magi.
 In Byzantine art they are depicted as Persians, wearing trousers and phrygian caps.
 Crowns appear from the 10th century.
 Despite being saints, they are very often shown without halos, perhaps to avoid distracting attention from either their crowns or the halos of the Holy Family.
 Sometimes only the lead king, kneeling to Christ, has a halo the two others lack, probably indicating that the two behind had not yet performed the act of worship that would ensure their status as saints.
 Medieval artists also allegorised the theme to represent the three ages of man.
 Beginning in the 12th century, and very often by the 15th, the Kings also represent the three parts of the known (pre-Columbian) world in Western art, especially in Northern Europe.
 Balthasar is thus represented as a young African or Moor, and Caspar may be depicted with distinctly Oriental features.

 An early Anglo-Saxon depiction survives on the Franks Casket (early 7th century, whalebone carving), the only Christian scene, which is combined with pagan and classical imagery.
 In its composition it follows the oriental style, which renders a courtly scene, with the Virgin and Christ facing the spectator, while the Magi devoutly approach from the (left) side.
 Even amongst non-Christians who had heard of the Christian story of the Magi, the motif was quite popular, since the Magi had endured a long journey and were generous.
 Instead of an angel, the picture places a swan-like bird, perhaps interpretable as the hero's fylgja (a protecting spirit, and shapeshifter).

 Austrian artist Gottfried Helnwein depicted a more controversial tableau in his painting, Epiphany I: Adoration of the Magi (1996).
 Intended to represent the "many connections between the Third Reich and the Christian churches in Austria and Germany", Nazi officers in uniform stand around an Aryan Madonna.
 The Christ toddler who stands on Mary's lap resembles Adolf Hitler.

 More generally they appear in popular Nativity scenes and other Christmas decorations that have their origins in the Neapolitan variety of the Italian presepio or Nativity crèche.